 A common narrative is that increasing education and awareness around environmental issues, such as plastic pollution, will cause people to change their behaviour.
 But this is not necessarily the truth.

-The BBC documentary Blue Planet II contained images of plastic floating through the water column, and was said to have caused people to significantly reduce their plastic consumption.
+Although Blue Planet II raised awareness of environmental issues, it did not necessarily change behaviour.
+The BBC documentary Blue Planet II contained images of plastic floating through the water column and was said to have caused people to significantly reduce their plastic consumption.
 This was known as the 'Blue Planet effect'.
 However, while it did raise awareness, a new study has found that it may not have discouraged people from choosing plastic.

 The researchers conducted an experiment with 150 people split into two groups.
 Both groups completed a questionnaire that measured their understanding of and attitudes to marine conservation issues.
 One group was shown the original 2001 Blue Planet documentary, which contained no plastic or ocean conservation messages.
 The other group was shown Blue Planet II.
 Afterwards, both groups filled in the same questionnaire.
 Before and after both showings, participants were also offered a choice of drinks and snacks, either in paper or plastic packaging.
 Although watching Blue Planet II increased participants' understanding of marine conservation issues, it did not change their choice between plastic and paper.